Pigs crammed together in a tiny cage in factory farming

 Have you ever wondered why we treat some animals as our friends and others as food?

-From millions of different species in existence, only a handful are chosen as food.
-Each culture defines which animals are ‘acceptable’ to consume, whilst others labelled as disgusting or even offensive to eat.
-For example, cows wouldn’t be eaten in certain parts of the world due to the countries’ own belief system, but chickens would be.
+For example, cows wouldn’t be eaten in certain parts of the world for religious reasons, but chickens would be.
 In other parts of the world, such as in the West, dogs would never be seen as food but pigs, cows and chickens would be.
-This suggests that eating certain species and not others is based on choices, which stems from a belief system where it’s a ‘given’ to see some animals as food and others not.

 It has become natural for many to continue doing so without being aware of the impact it has on the animals, the climate or even our health.

-Environmental impact of meat production
+Environmental impact of animal protein production

 The production of meat and other animal products places a heavy burden on the planet, from crops and water required to feed the animals, to the transport and other processes involved on the way from factory to plate.